GabrielVScalese/paggo-ocr-case/README.md

 This project is a solution for the case proposed by Paggo.

+Response Delay: As the backend is hosted on a free cloud service, some functionalities might take longer to respond.

+OCR Technology: The system applies OCR technology only for image documents.

 ## Necessary Services

 This project utilized the Groq service for LLM (Large Language Model) usage and the Cloudinary service for document storage.
 So, you must sign up at https://groq.com/ and https://cloudinary.com/ to create the API keys.